viamrobotics/docs/docs/components/motor/gpio-micro-rdk.md

 images: ["/icons/components/motor.svg"]
 aliases:
   - /micro-rdk/motor/gpio/
+micrordk_component: true
 # SMEs: Rand, James
 ---

 The `gpio` model supports [DC motors](https://en.wikipedia.org/wiki/DC_motor) (both brushed and brushless).

-You can configure [encoders](/build/micro-rdk/encoder/) to work with `gpio` motors.
+You can configure [encoders](/components/encoder/) to work with `gpio` motors.
 Find more information in the [encoded motor documentation](/components/motor/encoded-motor/).

-To configure a DC motor as a component of your machine, first configure the [board](/build/micro-rdk/board/) to which the motor driver is wired.
+To configure a DC motor as a component of your machine, first configure the [board](/components/board/) to which the motor driver is wired.
 Then add your motor:

 {{< tabs name="gpio-config">}}